 Software testing is uselss if it isn't complete.
 Code coverage of statements and branches cannot find all software bugs.
 Path coverage, however, is a comprehensive technique that can detect bugs early in the software development life cycle.

 Code coverage is a way to measure the level of testing you've performed on your software.
 Gathering coverage metrics is a straightforward process: Instrument your code and run your tests against the instrumented version.
 This produces data showing what code you did -- or, more importantly, did not --execute.
-Coverage is the perfect complement to
+Coverage is the perfect complement to unit testing: Unit tests tell you whether your code performed as expected, and code coverage tells you what remains to be tested.

 Most developers understand this process and agree on its value proposition, and often target 100% coverage.
 Although 100% coverage is an admirable goal, 100% of the wrong type of coverage can lead to problems.
 A typical software development effort measures coverage in terms of the number of either statements or branches to be tested.
 Even with 100% statement or branch coverage, critical bugs still may be present in the logic of your code, leaving both developers and managers with a false sense of security.